Microphysics of Early Dark Energy: Phenomenological Fluid Model (PFM)

 where primes denotes derivatives with respect to conformal time $'=\partial{}/\partial{\tau}$.
 In our scenarios, $w_\phi$ starts near $-1$ at early times.
 Consequently, the adiabatic sound speed starts out negative before evolving towards $c_a^2=1$ on the same time scale as the transition in the equation of state, as shown in Fig.~\ref{fig: ca2} for a case with $n=6$.
 The higher the value of $n$, the more negative the starting value of $c_a^2$.

 The conservation of the stress-energy tensor yields two equations of motion for the density contrast of the fluid $\delta_\phi=\delta\rho_\phi/\rho_\phi$ and the velocity divergence,

 where $\mathcal{H}=a'/a$ is the conformal Hubble parameter, $\sigma_\phi$ is the anisotropic stress, $h$ is the synchronous gauge metric potential (see \cite{Ma:1995ey}), and we have explicitly used our definition of the gauge-invariant pressure perturbation.
-From Eq.~(\ref{eq: delta prime})-(\ref{eq: theta prime}) we can see there are two free parameters that define the evolution of linear perturbations: the effective sound speed of the fluid, $c_\phi^2$, and the anisotropic shear $\sigma_\phi$.
-It is through variation of these parameters that we test non-canonical EDE microphysics.
+From Eq.~(\ref{eq: delta prime}) and (\ref{eq: theta prime}) we can see there are two free parameters that define the evolution of linear perturbations: the effective sound speed of the fluid, $c_\phi^2$, and the anisotropic shear $\sigma_\phi$.
+It is through variation of these parameters that we test noncanonical EDE microphysics.

-\subsubsection{Varied Sound Speed}
+\subsubsection{Varied sound speed}

 Our first test of microphysics comes with shear-less models where the only perturbative parameter we have to define is the sound speed $c_\phi^2$.
-The role of the gauge-invariant sound speed is dependent upon the time-rate of change of the background equation of state.
-For a slowly-varying equation of state, $c_\phi^2$ determines the fluctuation response on subhorizon scales.
+The role of the gauge-invariant sound speed is dependent upon the time rate of change of the background equation of state.
+For a slowly varying equation of state, $c_\phi^2$ determines the fluctuation response on subhorizon scales.
 Here, slow means $w_\phi’/w_\phi \lesssim a’/a$.
-Whereas for a rapidly-varying equation of state, $w_\phi’/w_\phi \gtrsim a’/a$, a new scale is introduced into the system.
+Whereas for a rapidly varying equation of state, $w_\phi’/w_\phi \gtrsim a’/a$, a new scale is introduced into the system.
 Roughly speaking, for subhorizon perturbations in the range $a’/a \lesssim k \lesssim w_\phi’/w_\phi$, the effective sound speed may differ dramatically.
 Consider $c_\text{eff}^2 = \langle \delta p \rangle / \langle \delta\rho\rangle$, where the angle brackets indicate an appropriate time averaging.
 Only on smaller scales, $k \gtrsim w_\phi’/w_\phi$, does the gauge-invariant sound speed $c_\phi^2$ play an important role.
-It is in this way that a rapidly oscillating scalar field, can achieve a non-relativistic sound speed, despite $c_\phi^2=1$.
+It is in this way that a rapidly oscillating scalar field can achieve a nonrelativistic sound speed, despite $c_\phi^2=1$.
 (See, for example, Refs.~\cite{Turner:1983he,Cembranos:2015oya}.)